dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 #### A Subscribe component

-Create the file `src/componenets/Subscribe.js` and give it the following code, replacing `<your-webtask-uri>` with a your Webtask uri, if you're not planning on using our demo webtask at `https://wt-b374f39b442dc589a2d950057c95207e-0.run.webtask.io/auth0-newsletter-wt-api`
+Create the file `src/componenets/Subscribe.js` and give it the following code, replacing `<your-webtask-uri>` with a your Webtask url, if you're not planning on using our demo Webtask at `https://wt-b374f39b442dc589a2d950057c95207e-0.run.webtask.io/auth0-newsletter-wt-api`

 ```js
 // src/componenets/Subscribe.js